 Our West India Highlights tour will take you off the beaten track usually taken by tourists to a journey across Gujarat and Maharashtra, where you will find some of the most beautiful textiles, fabrics, and secret treasures and gems of India.
 You are assured of an exceptional experience that will be forever etched in your memory.
-Explore history and civilizations from the beginning of time gong back 5000 years, until modern India’s independence.
-You will gaze in awe at the majestic palace hotels and be captivated as you meet and interact with exotic tribes, visit ancient caves & temples, see colorful textiles and natural spectacles such as the majestic Asiatic lions.
+Explore history and civilizations from the beginning of time going back 5000 years, up to modern India’s independence.
+You see majestic palace hotels and be captivated as you meet and interact with exotic tribes, visit ancient caves & temples, see colorful textiles and natural spectacles such as the Asiatic lions.
 This trip is sure to enchant and delight you!

 Our friendly representative will greet you after you have arrived in Mumbai and transport you safely and in comfort to your hotel centrally located in Mumbai.

-Mumbai, formally known as Bombay is historically and culturally rich, with a population of an estimated 20 million people.
-Its infrastructure is a combination of ancient caves and colonial style buildings designed during the period of the British Raj at the time of British rule.
+Mumbai, formally known as Bombay, is historically and culturally rich, with a population of an estimated 20 million people.
+Its infrastructure is a combination of ancient caves and colonial-style buildings designed during the period of the British Raj at the time of British rule.
 This remarkable blend is indicative of the diversity of the people and this astounding city.
-It’s a bustling place with markets filled with vendors selling most anything possible.
+It’s a bustling place with markets filled with vendors selling almost anything possible.
 Mumbai provides highly contrasting tones, from Bollywood’s glitz to the crowded existence in the Dharavi, the world’s largest slums.
 Despite its sultry and clammy temperatures, which actually add to the adventure, visitors will never be bored in this city of “a million hawkers”.
 The atmosphere is electrifying with finger-licking foods served straight-from-the-streets; all part of what fascinates and compels many to the country and people of India.
-Overnight in Mumbai!
+Overnight in Mumbai.

-Our next stop is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya previously known as the Prince of Wales Museum and, designed by George Wittet, who was also the architect for the classical Gateway of India.
+Our next stop is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya previously known as the Prince of Wales Museum, designed by George Wittet who was also the architect for the classical Gateway of India.
 It is the home of thousands of exhibits and artifacts revealing the ancient history of India, an astonishing collection of figurines and miniature paintings.
-These fantastic pieces will take you back in time to the Indus Valley civilization, the Mauryas, the Guptas, , Rashtrakuta and the Chalukyas.
-Only a stone’s throw away, on opposite side is the prestigious Elphinstone College, a university campus thought to be one of India’s oldest colleges built in the late 19th century.
-Its splendid Gothic-Victorian-style architecture abounds with stone turrets, balconies and gargoyles, Our tour will take us to the historical railway station Chatrapati Shivaji Terminus or Victoria Terminus Railway Station, the UNESCO World Heritage Site since 2 July 2004, which operates as the headquarters of the Central Railways.
-Designed by Frederick William Stevens and completed sometime between 1887 and 1888.
-This railway station boast a High Victorian Gothic design and is an astounding example of a combination of indo-gothic architecture, with a mind-boggling sophisticated structure for a 19th century railway.
+These fantastic pieces will take you back in time to the Indus Valley civilization, the Mauryas, the Guptas, the Rashtrakutas, and the Chalukyas.
+Only a stone’s throw away is the prestigious Elphinstone College, a university campus thought to be one of India’s oldest colleges built in the late 19th century.
+Its splendid Gothic-Victorian-style architecture abounds with stone turrets, balconies, and gargoyles, Our tour will take us to the historical railway station Chatrapati Shivaji Terminus or Victoria Terminus Railway Station, a UNESCO World Heritage Site since 2 July 2004, which operates as the headquarters of the Central Railways.
+It was designed by Frederick William Stevens and completed sometime between 1887 and 1888.
+This railway station boasts a High Victorian Gothic design and is an astounding example of a combination of indo-gothic architecture, with a mind-boggling sophisticated structure for a 19th-century railway.
 There is no doubt, that the next stop will remain etched in your mind forever as we arrive at Dhobi Ghat, popularly named the ‘world’s largest laundromat’.
-Dhobi Ghat is an often visited attraction for foreign tourists.
-You will be greeted with a scene of thousands of laundry washers, known as dhobis, occupying long-stretched rows of concrete wash pens and using flogging stones to launder dirty linens and clothing collected from willing householders and institutions in Mumbai.
+Thousands of laundry washers, known as dhobis, occupy long-stretched rows of concrete wash pens and use flogging stones to launder dirty linens and clothing collected from willing householders and institutions in Mumbai.
 For the tourist the scene is surreal and the task appears tedious.
-However, to these specialized washers who converge this washing area, it is their livelihood and a practice that represents the remnants of old India and shows what is actually the daily life of thousands of Indians.
+However, to these specialized washers who converge on this washing area, it is their livelihood and a practice that represents the remnants of old India and shows what is actually the daily life of thousands of Indians.

 In the evening the renowned Marine Drive Promenade will set the scene for a relaxing and refreshing evening stroll.
-This promenade, built in the 1920’s on land that was retrieved, is also affectionately known as the “Queen’s Necklace,” because when viewed from a raised position, there is a distinct resemblance of the street lights to a string of pearls in a necklace.
+This promenade, built in the 1920’s on land that was reclaimed, is also affectionately known as the “Queen’s Necklace,” because when viewed from a raised position, the street lights resemble a pearls necklace.
 Lined with palm trees, the Drive stretches from Nariman Point by the skyscrapers to the base of the Malabar Hill and Chowpatty Beach.
-If ever there was a desired place in Mumbai for tourists and locals to cut the pace and take it easy, it is indeed this “C-shaped” 4.3-kilometre-long boulevard, with continuous views along the coast .
-Marine Drive is a real estate paradise with the most expensive and in- demand apartment blocks in the city.
-Overnight in Mumbai!
+If ever there was a desired place in Mumbai for tourists and locals to cut the pace and take it easy, it is indeed this “C-shaped” 4.3-kilometer-long boulevard, with continuous views along the coast.
+Marine Drive is a real estate paradise with the most expensive and in-demand apartment blocks in the city.
+Overnight in Mumbai.

-The delectable flavors of India’s exotic cuisine will titillate your taste buds at the iconic and celebrities chosen Khyber Restaurant at Fort Mumbai.
+The delectable flavors of India’s exotic cuisine will titillate your taste buds at the iconic Khyber Restaurant at Fort Mumbai, frequented by celebrities.
 Feel welcome from the moment you enter the Urdu couplet decorated wooden door, into the charming interior with its aged oil lanterns and frost weathered woodwork.
 Dine in an atmosphere imbued with the rich heritage of India and contemporary pleasure.
 Sit among the images of ancient Mughal royalties on the walls and mammoth urns.
-Overnight in Mumbai!
+Overnight in Mumbai.

 After we land and have been transferred to the hotel we will then venture out on a full-day excursion to the Ellora Caves (35 Km).
 Ellora has 34 ancient caves that were created sometime between the fifth and tenth centuries by Hindu, Jain, and Buddhist monks.
 Most amazing about these caves are the way they were built.
 Carved from the top to the bottom – the priests’ first steps were to burrow out the ceiling, then work their way down constructing hefty pillars along the way.
-The caves at Ellora are quite dissimilar to those of Ajanta as they are not only Buddhist but have followed the changes and extensions of religion over the years in India.
-From the last part of the 8th century as Buddhism declined up to the rebirth of Hinduism that came after of the Gupta dynasty returned and the 9th and 11th century Jain resurgence.
+The caves at Ellora have followed the changes and extensions of religion over the years in India.
+From the last part of the 8th century as Buddhism declined up to the rebirth of Hinduism that came after the Gupta dynasty returned and the 9th and 11th-century Jain resurgence.

 Lost for centuries and rediscovered by accident by a British army officer on a tiger hunt in 1819 are the Ajanta Caves (105km).
-This is where our morning excursion is headed.
 These caves remain somewhat unspoiled and the shrines which are also carved in detail and the compelling murals, still remain in good condition despite their age.
 Getting to these hidden contoured caves takes some doing and if you want to find the best ones it will take some stamina.
-Not to fear though because the resourceful locals would be happy to take you up on their palanquins or put differently, kitchen chairs tied to broom handles.
-One of the big and most popular catches to the Ajanta caves and their unique selling point are the astonishingly detailed wall paintings.
+Not to fear though because the resourceful locals will be happy to take you up on their palanquins or put differently, kitchen chairs tied to broom handles.
+One of the big attractions of the Ajanta caves and their unique selling point are the astonishingly detailed wall paintings.

-In contrasts to Ellora, Ajanta’s caves have been well-preserved and scholarly theories abound as to why the paint on Ajanta’s deepest caves are still mind boggling bright and attractive given its depth and darkness.
+In contrasts to Ellora, Ajanta’s caves have been well-preserved and scholarly theories abound as to why the paint on Ajanta’s deepest caves are still mind-boggling bright and attractive given its depth and darkness.
 Many of them cite the presence of candles and mirrors as the reason.
-Caves one and two exhibit sophisticated wall paintings with images of bare-breasted nobles , handsome princes and princesses with jasmine tiaras suffering because of unrequited love on love-seats and swings, while sensuous girls dressed in bare essentials like their jewels and girdles dance beside ponds.
-Very contrasting images are close by, this time there are of a monk with an orange robe and shaven head in deep meditation, a recluse in search of salvation or a group of aged followers trying hard to hear the teachings of their leader.
-Overpowering everything else are paintings of Bodhisattva this is someone who can reach nirvana but puts it off out of empathy for suffering people.
-There are also paintings of other worldly beauty, grace and benevolence, half-closed eyes, swinging on the brink of illumination.
+Caves one and two exhibit sophisticated wall paintings with images of bare-breasted nobles, handsome princes and princesses with jasmine tiaras suffering because of unrequited love on love-seats and swings, while sensuous girls dressed in bare essentials like their jewels and girdles dance beside ponds.
+Very contrasting images are close by a monk with an orange robe and shaven head in deep meditation, a recluse in search of salvation, a group of aged followers trying hard to hear the teachings of their leader.
+Overpowering everything else is paintings of Bodhisattva, someone who can reach nirvana but puts it off out of empathy for suffering people.
+There are also paintings of otherworldly beauty, grace, and benevolence, half-closed eyes, swinging on the brink of illumination.

 Every temple is erotic and emotive; at times even touching and comical, but the last, which is left as bare rock, houses a monumental sculpture of a Buddha at rest, caught eternally forever in the exact time of nirvana.
 You must see Ajanta’s best caves now!
 Authorities are worried about the damage being done to them as a result of the thousands of visitors’ breath on the murals and plan to close them off to everyone but scholars.
 Massive replicas of the best will be placed in the car park before closing them.

-After lunch, you will be transported to the airport where you fly back to Mumbai.
-After arrival you will transfer to a hotel close to the airport.
-Overnight in Mumbai!
+After lunch, you will fly back to Mumbai and will stay in the hotel close to the airport.
+Overnight in Mumbai.

 This morning we head to the airport for a flight to Ahmedabad, a mini metropolis also known by locals as Amdavad the former capital city of Gujarat .
 Located on the Sabarmati River it’s a fusion of the old and new worlds; one half charming the other half bustling and rich with culture ready to be explored.
 Ahmedabad has an outstanding history and is also known for its fantastic bazaars , old-school architecture and exceptional traditions.
 Ahmedabad is a fascinating maze of cultural discoveries.